adlape95/Spaghetti/README.md

 # Acknowledgements

-I would like to thank every developer that took part in creating the tools used in the Spaghetti.
-I'd also like to thanks the authors of the studies that inspired this pipeline ([see above](https://github.com/adlape95/Spaghetti#references)).
+I would like to thank every developer that took part in creating the tools used in the Spaghetti pipeline.
+I'd also like to thank the authors of the studies that inspired this pipeline ([see above](https://github.com/adlape95/Spaghetti#references)).

 # License